Mayor Durkan, Chief Best object to police layoffs proposed by Seattle City Council members

 Seattle Mayor Jenny Durkan and police Chief Carmen Best are objecting to proposals by a City Council members that would seek to reduce the police force by as many as 100 officers this year through layoffs and attrition.

-In a remote news conference Tuesday, Durkan urged the council to hold off on additional cuts until the 2021 budget, arguing reductions would be too hard to make right away and ill-advised, anyway.
+In a remote news conference Tuesday, Durkan and Best urged the council to hold off on additional cuts until the 2021 budget, arguing reductions would be too hard to make right away and ill-advised, anyway.

 That has been their stance since Black Lives Matter demonstrations erupted in Seattle and many protesters began demanding that Police Department funding be reallocated to community-based solutions.
 Defunding advocates say the department’s budget is bloated and reforms have failed and to stop police killings.